Lyme Disease

 Diagnosis

 Lyme disease may be hard to diagnose because the symptoms are similar to many other disorders.
-Blood tests can be help diagnosis Lyme disease, but health care providers need to consider other factors, such as symptoms, history of tick bites, and possible contact with ticks.
+Blood tests can help with the diagnosis.
+Health care providers also consider other factors, such as symptoms, history of tick bites, and possible contact with ticks.

 Treatment